rabbitmq/rabbitmq-website/site/feature-flags.md

     end.
 </pre>

-It it possible to run testsuites locally in the context of a mixed-version cluster.
+It is possible to run testsuites locally in the context of a mixed-version cluster.
 If configured to do so, `rabbitmq-ct-helpers` will use a second version of RabbitMQ to start half of the nodes when starting a cluster: